 Unbound Finance was launched in October 2020 by a publicly known team.
 It’s currently in the testnet phase and no token sale has been conducted yet.
 The team has claimed that they have major exchanges’ CEOs onboard as angels and currently working on audits for mainnet launch in the near future.
-It’s supported by Tomo Chain, Zilliqa, Frontier, Fuse Network, Enjin, and Persistence teams.
+It’s supported by Tomo Chain, Zilliqa, Frontier, Fuse Network, Enjin, among others.

 What is Unbound Finance?

 Unbound Finance is a decentralized protocol slated to unlock more use cases for liquidity pool tokens from the AMM market.
 Unbound is aiming to unleash the potential of these powerful assets and promote their further usage in DeFi protocols, without the need to redeem those liquidity pools tokens.
 It will also enable minting of a decentralized collateralized stablecoin called UND, synthetic Ethereum, and other synthetic assets with LPTs as collateral.

 It’s essentially a derivative layer of automated market makers (AMMs) or orderbook-less decentralized exchanges (DEXes) tasked with ‘unlocking’ the total value locked (TVL) in DeFi protocols.
 This mechanism can retrieve liquidity from DEXs like Uniswap, Balancer, Bancor, Curve, etc.

 According to the official documents, it will be debt and liquidation-free thanks to the use of high-quality liquidity pairs, large collateral ratios, and backup funds.